All posts by Tara Newsom

 Educator leaders participating in the “Becoming Titans in Civics & History” professional development opportunity completed their two-week academy with a community engagement project at the Florida Dream Center.

-Participants were welcomed by former County Commissioner Charlie Justice, a long time advocate and volunteer for the Florida Dream Center.
-The team then worked on various projects, including stocking the food pantry and preparing snack bags for school age kids and packing Father’s Day treats for community members who will be out for Saturday’s weekly Adopt a Block event.
+Participants were welcomed by former County Commissioner Charlie Justice, a longtime advocate and volunteer for the Florida Dream Center.
+The team then worked on various projects, including stocking the food pantry and preparing snack bags for school-age kids, and packing Father’s Day treats for community members who will be out for Saturday’s weekly Adopt a Block event.

-Florida Dream Center is one of many community based engagement projects that can be built into the classroom for high school students to learn how to activate their citizenship and become student leaders in the community while mastering Florida Civics and History course requirements.
+Florida Dream Center is one of many community-based engagement projects that can be built into the classroom for high school students to learn how to activate their citizenship and become student leaders in the community while mastering Florida Civics and History course requirements.

 For more information, please contact Tara Newsom at newsom.tara@spcollege.edu.